- WPU At A Glance

-Dr. Debra M. Townsley is president of William Peace University (formerly Peace College), a private four-year university located in downtown Raleigh, N.C.
-Its mission is to prepare students for careers in the organizations of tomorrow.
-Rooted in the liberal arts tradition, students develop an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.
+William Peace University’s mission is to prepare students for careers in the organizations of tomorrow.
+Rooted in the liberal arts tradition, the student develops an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.
 Over 90 percent of graduates go on to graduate school or find jobs in their fields after graduation, with the classes of 2013 and 2014 reporting a 97 percent placement rate.